olahasan/Counter-Redux-useSelector-useDispatch--Hooks/README.md

 Through this project:
 1. I learned in this simple project how to create react app and treat with calss component,
 2. how to deal with redux [add action,minus action,combineReducers,addRducer,store,types]
 3. how to deal with REDUX_DEVTOOLS_EXTENSION
+4. how to deal with useSelector-useDispatch
-4. how to deploy it on netlify
+6. how to deploy it on netlify

 ## Continued Development
 In the future, I plan to: